Hunter-Wigal/CS440-Team-Delta/README.md

 ## Current Database Setup
 The application is currently setup to use MySQL on your local machine.
 The create_db.py file in the top level delta_marketplace directory will create the database for you if the correct user and password are specified in the settings.py file.
-If your MySQL password is anything other than 'password', make sure to either change your MySQL password or change the password listed under DATABASES in settings.py.
+If your MySQL password is anything other than 'password', make sure to either change your MySQL password or change the password listed in the .env file.

-After installing the requirements with the command above, execute the create_db.py file to create the required database.
+After installing the package requirements with the command aboin the installation section, execute the create_db.py file to create the required database.

 Then call the manage.py file with 'python manage.py migrate' to apply the database changes.

-The populate.py file will add some test values to the database, currently just for the games table in order to display game information on the home page.
+Call populate.py to add some example data to the databases.
+It may need to be called multiple times due to errors with foreign key restraints.